 Choose meaty country style ribs if you can find 'em.
-Most will have quite a bit of fat, but a lot of that can be trimmed off before seasoning and cooking.
+Some will have quite a bit of fat, but a lot of that can be trimmed off before seasoning and cooking.
 Search through all the packages to find the leanest ribs you can find.

 Measure the dry ingredients into a small mixing bowl, and combine well.
 Coat the ribs on all sides with the rib rub, then forget about them for an hour.

 Place the seasoned ribs in a covered container or a gallon food storage bag and place the whole works in the refrigerator.
 Keep them there until it's time to put them on the grill

 During this time, flavors will work their way into the pork, improving the final taste of your soon-to-be-eaten ribs.

 Preheat your grill to medium high, but leave the burners off on one side of the grill for the indirect cooking you'll do later.